qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog40/index.md

 ### Feature: Save QGIS projects to PostgreSQL

-QGIS now natively supports the ability to save the current QGIS project to a PostgreSQL database, as well as import QGIS projects from a folder into a PostgreSQL database.
+QGIS natively supports the ability to save the current QGIS project to a PostgreSQL database, as well as import QGIS projects from a folder into a PostgreSQL database.
 Two new menu entries for PostgreSQL connections are added: